Re-partition Fedora Copr Hypervisors

 Move the data to the new

-above:$ vgextend vg_server /dev/md/server Physical volume "/dev/md/server" successfully created.
-Volume group "vg_server" successfully extended. $ pvmove -i 10 /dev/sdh5
+raid6above:$ vgextend vg_server /dev/md/server Physical volume "/dev/md/server" successfully created.
+Volume group "vg_server" successfully extended. $ pvmove -i 10 /dev/sdh5 -

 Drop the volume from VG: